publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 >             “(C) who is not entitled for such month to a mother’s insurance benefit under section 202(g) of the Social Security Act ([42 U.S.C.
 402(g)][/us/usc/t42/s402/g]), or to the equivalent of such benefit based on meeting the requirements of [section 1312(a) of title 38][/us/usc/t38/s1312/a], United States Code, by reason of having such child (or any other child of such member or former member) in her care.

->         “(2) A payment under paragraph (1) for any month shall be in the amount of the mother’s insurance benefit, if any, that such person would receive for such month under section 202(g) of the Social Security Act \[subsec. (g) of this section\] if such child were under sixteen years of age, disregarding any adjustments made under section 215(i) of the Social Security Act \[[section 415(i) of this title][/us/usc/t42/s415/i]\] after August 1981.
+>         “(2) A payment under paragraph (1) for any month shall be in the amount of the mother’s insurance benefit, if any, that such person would receive for such month under section 202(g) of the Social Security Act \[[42 U.S.C.
+402(g)][/us/usc/t42/s402/g]\] if such child were under sixteen years of age, disregarding any adjustments made under section 215(i) of the Social Security Act \[[42 U.S.C.
+415(i)][/us/usc/t42/s415/i]\] after August 1981.
 However, if such person is entitled for such month to a mother’s insurance benefit under section 202(g) of such Act by reason of having the child of a person other than such member or former member of the Armed Forces in such person’s care, the amount of the payment under the preceding sentence for such month shall be reduced (but not below zero) by the amount of the benefit payable by reason of having such child in such person’s care.

 >     “(b)